 Gabriel Fadale is an Instructor of Music at Franklin College in Indiana.
 At Franklin College, he teaches applied woodwind lessons, Music Theory classes, helps co-teach the instrumental performance seminar class, and maintains a private studio for local high school and middle school students.
 In addition, he teaches saxophone sectionals and lessons at Whiteland Community High School.
-In March of 2019, Fadale will co-host the North American Saxophone Alliance Region 5 Conference with Kathy Spangler at Marian University.
+In March of 2019, Fadale co-hosted the North American Saxophone Alliance Region 5 Conference with Kathy Spangler at Marian University.
 In his free time, he serves as vice president on the Board of Directors for the Franklin Symphonic Council and as a mentor with the Franklin First Scholars program at Franklin Community High School.

 A graduate of the University of South Carolina in Columbia, he received his Doctorate of Musical Arts in saxophone performance with a minor in music theory.
 While at the University of South Carolina, he studied classical saxophone with Dr. Clifford Leaman and jazz with Mr. Bryson Borgstedt.
 His dissertation is titled A Comprehensive Examination of the Saxophone Chamber Music of John Fitz Rogers.
 His other degrees include a B.M. in music education and performance from Ithaca College under Dr. Steven Mauk (2009), a M.M. in performance from Penn State University (2011), as well as a Professional Performer's Certificate (2012) under Dr. David Stambler.
 During the summer of 2009, he studied at the Faenza SaxArtes Festival as one of two American participants with Marco Albonetti, Mario Marzi, Robert Bonisolo, Miles Osland, and Michael Zsoldos.

 As a performer, he has participated at numerous conferences, including the Navy Band's International Saxophone Symposium, NASA Biennial and regional Conferences, Penn State Single Reed Summit, and the Lycoming College Saxophone Day.
 He has given various themed recitals such as “Lights in the Winter”, a recital of lighthearted repertoire, and “The Italian Saxophone”, a program focusing on works written by Italian composers.
 He has been involved in numerous ensembles including the Cosmopolitan Saxophone Quartet, Penn State Saxophone Quartet, Abraxas Saxophone Quartet, Left Bank Big Band, and the Notus Saxophone and Guitar Duo.